Power Rangers Dino Thunder (video game)

 Power Rangers Dino Thunder is a 2004 action-adventure video game based on the television series of the same name, adapted from Bakuryū Sentai Abaranger.
-The game was developed by Natsume and Pacific Coast Power & Light and published by THQ for the Game Boy Advance, GameCube, and PlayStation 2.
+The game was developed by Natsume and Pacific Coast Power & Light, and published by THQ for the Game Boy Advance, GameCube, and PlayStation 2.

 Gameplay

 Game Boy Advance version

 The Game Boy Advance version of Power Rangers Dino Thunder is a side-scrolling fighting game with puzzle-solving mini-missions.
-Five rangers are featured in the game:
+Five characters are featured in the game: